 Genres can be mixed and mashed together as seamlessly as different key signatures on the piano, but learning how to recognize and master the stylistic parts of each popular genre you enjoy will lead to the you achieving more success than ever before on piano!
 A perfect genre for pianists to start exploring, directly between classical and new music is Neo-classical!

 Sony artist Florian Christl is a composer, pianist, arranger, and rising star in the contemporary classical world.
 Florian’s single, Fly, takes his classical-inspired songwriting to new, romantic heights.
 And now, you can learn how to play it in a new lesson created with Florian himself!

 Skoove also sat down with him to discuss his musical journey so far, read the full interview here.

 It is time for another musical journey.
 This time, to 1875, you are going to play the finale from the Ballet, Swan Lake by Tchaikovsky.
 In this Ballet, there are actually alternative endings, romantic and tragic.
 Can you play the piece in two different ways to match either a romantic or tragic ending?
 This is a creative way to explore expression.
 The Skoove app will listen and wait for you as you experiment.

 To deepen learning, watch this video of the Finale form Swan Lake Finale.
 As you watch the dancers allow your playing to be influenced by the co-ordination and freedom of their movements.
-Learn more about creating a full romantic sound in this article, How to Use Piano Pedals.

 The jaunty style of ragtime came from black American musicians in the 1890s.
 Exploring this style will imbue your playing with rhythm, chord knowledge and syncopation (a displaced regular beat).